BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

 \subsection{Implementation Details}

-Specifically, the sliding window size of sequence $T$ is set to 5.
-All methods use a fixed input image size: $512\times 512$, to ensure fairness.
-Our baseline, BeltCrackDet, is trained for 100 epochs with a batch size 4.
-The parameter optimization in learning employs the \textit{Stochastic Gradient Descent} (SGD) with an initial learning rate 0.01, momentum 0.937, and a cosine annealing learning rate scheduler to dynamically adjust the training stability and convergence efficiency.
+Specifically, the sliding window size of sequence $T$ is set to 5, and all methods adopt a fixed input resolution of $512\times 512$ for fair comparison.
+BeltCrackDet is trained for 100 epochs with a batch size of 4 using the \textit{Stochastic Gradient Descent} (SGD) optimizer (initial learning rate 0.01, momentum 0.937) and a cosine annealing schedule for stable convergence.

-The balancing hyper-parameters $\lambda_{reg}$ for the regression, $\lambda_{cls}$ the regression, and $\lambda_{obj}$ for the object loss in Eq. (\ref{loss-detail}), are experientially set to 5, 1, and 1, respectively.
-Besides, $\zeta, \eta$ are both set to 0.5.
-We also apply the \textit{Non-Maximum Suppression} with a fixed \textit{Intersection-over-Union} threshold of 0.65 in inference.
-Additionally, the threshold of object confidence scores is set to 0.001.
-Our baseline BeltCrackDet is implemented on Pytorch platform and runs on two Nvidia GeForce 4090 GPUs.
+The balancing factors $\lambda_{reg}$, $\lambda_{cls}$, and $\lambda_{obj}$ in Eq. (\ref{loss-detail}), are set to 5, 1, and 1, respectively, with $\zeta =\eta =0.5$.
+During inference, \textit{Non-Maximum Suppression} (NMS) is applied with an \textit{Intersection-over-Union} (IoU) threshold of 0.65 and a confidence threshold of 0.001.
+All experiments are implemented in Pytorch on two NVIDIA GeForce RTX 4090 GPUs.
+Each experiment is repeated three times to ensure reliability.

-\subsection{Comparisons With Other Methods}
+\subsection{Comparisons with Other Methods}

-To validate the datasets and our baseline method, we choose 12 available detection methods for comparisons.
-These methods are grouped into two categories: single-image ones and sequential ones, as listed in Table \ref{table_qua_com}.
+To comprehensively evaluate our datasets and the BeltCrackDet baseline, we compare our method with 12 existing detection methods, covering both single-image and sequential-frame categories, as summarized in Table \ref{table_qua_com}.

 (1) {Quantitative Comparisons}